 Burglary

-Burglary is committed when a person secretly enters (or remains inside once permission has been rescinded) a private location with the intent to commit some type of offense.
+Individuals commit burglary when they secretly enter (or remain inside once permission has been rescinded) a private location with the intent to commit some type of offense.

 Burglary can range from a first-degree felony to a third-degree felony, depending on a number of factors, including (but not limited to) whether the person is armed with a weapon, causes any property damage, or causes harm to another person.